Three things can be true:

 While we'll never eliminate the need for medical notes and data management in healthcare, you can definitely make the process more efficient and free up more of your time.

-Once you master the balance between detail and structure, you'll find that documenting your clinical notes becomes more consistent and repeatable.
+Once you master the balance between detail and structure, you'll find that documenting your clinical notes becomes way less of a slog: less time writing them and less time searching through them when patients come back.

 SOAP (Subjective, Objective, Assessment, Plan) notes are a classic choice that works well for most clinical settings.

-“I find that keeping the SOAP format-Subjective, Objective, Assessment, and Plan-keeps my notes organized and concise for other healthcare providers to more quickly comprehend the status and plan regarding the patient.”
+“I find that keeping the SOAP format-Subjective, Objective, Assessment, and Plan-keeps my notes organized and concise for other healthcare providers to more quickly comprehend the status and plan regarding the patient.” — Dr. Sham Singh, Winit Clinic

 DAP notes (Data, Assessment, Plan) offer a more straightforward approach.